What Is Stoicism? A Simple Guide for Beginners

 Stoicism in the Modern World: Why It's More Relevant Than Ever

-In our age of social media, 24/7 news cycles, and constant connectivity, Stoic principles offer a path to mental clarity and emotional stability.
-Modern applications include:
+In our age of social media, 24/7 news cycles, and constant connectivity, Stoic principles offer a practical path to mental clarity and emotional stability.

 1. Business and Leadership

-Cognitive Behavioral Therapy (CBT) draws heavily from Stoic principles.
-The idea that our thoughts influence our emotions and behaviors is fundamentally Stoic.
+Cognitive Behavioural Therapy draws directly from Stoic principles.
+The idea that our thoughts influence our emotions and behaviours — not external events — is fundamentally Stoic.
+Aaron Beck and Albert Ellis both credited Stoic philosophy, particularly Epictetus, as influences on their therapeutic approaches.

 Try This: The Daily Stoic Practice